 Southeast Asia has a variety of different plug types so it’s best to be prepared!
 When you consider the question “what adapter do I need for Southeast Asia”, you should consider a multi country adapter/ cross Southeast Asia travel adapter as it does vary across the region.

 Our home electronics use the British Plugs which can be found in some places like Malaysia and Singapore as well as Hong Kong which is slightly outside of the region but close by!

 We bring with us a multi country adapter that will fit any plug socket type.
 We also have another multi USB plug with changeable plugs which is useful for charging things like cameras, phones etc. Both of these are must buys on our ultimate backpacking gear list.

-Another one for the list of things to bring when backpacking is to bring an extension/ power board so you only need one adapter.
+Another item to add to your backpacking Asia packing list is an extension/ power board so you only need one Southeast Asia travel adapter.
 Also useful in some hostels with limited plugs.